RamuneNeptune/BelowZeroMods/README.md

 ###
 # Item Backgrounds
 ### [Change the background color of several types of items.](https://github.com/ramennoodlesxv/BelowZeroMods/releases/download/Releases/ItemBackgrounds_BZ.zip) 🔽
-#

 ![IB_1](https://i.imgur.com/I0Y8Zfm.png)
 ![IB_2](https://i.imgur.com/WnSOcws.png)
 #
-#### This mod is also available for Subnautica -- visit [Lee23](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods)'s mod downloads
-#### `Set the background of anything thats supposed to be a square, to any background after 23/30 in the list to fix the squares becoming circle issue.
+> #### *Set the background of anything thats supposed to be a square, to any background after 23/30 in the list to fix the squares becoming circle issue.
 This is the only fix until I recode the mod.
-Or just deal with the square items being circles for the time being, it's not too bad.`
+Or just deal with the square items being circles for the time being, it's not too bad.*

+> #### This mod is also available for Subnautica -- visit [Lee23](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods)'s mod downloads
 #
 ![Divider](https://i.imgur.com/BJctAJs.png)